 3.34 The company will meet the reasonable expenses of directors, which include the following: travel directly associated with attendance at board and committee meetings, board trips and board business; costs associated with attendance at functions where the director is representing the company; travel costs directly associated with a directors' spouse's/partner's attendance at functions where their attendance is considered appropriate to represent the company's interests; expenses directly associated with the performance of the director's role; and education where approved by the chair.
-Directors' expenses must be approved by the chair.
-The chair's expenses must be approved by the chair of the audit and risk committee.
+Directors' expenses must be approved by the chair of the audit and risk committee.